AngryMaciek/angry-moran-simulator/paper.md

 # State of the field

 In principle, such computations could be recreated within DEAP - a framework dedicated to genetic and evolutionary algorithms [@Fortin:2012].
 However, these simulations would not be as straightforward to implement in DEAP as in Moran Pycess.
 Due to its complexity, DEAP is more suitable for users with good software engineering skills.
-Notably, another powerful Python package - Axelrod - allows to model evolution of cooperation in various strategies, but unlike Moran Pycess is limited to Prisoners’ Dilemma only [@axelrodproject].
+Notably, another powerful Python package - Axelrod - is limited to Prisoners' Dilemma [@axelrodproject], while Moran Pycess allows to model evolution of cooperation in various strategies.

 # Example results